YasmineXXX/wangyan.github.io/index.md

 I received my B.S. degree in Department of Information Management and System in June 2019 from [University of Jinan](https://www.ujn.edu.cn/).
 In 2020, I was admitted to study for a M.S. degree in [Shandong University](https://www.sdu.edu.cn/).

-Currently I am a second year graduate student of [Department of Artificial Intelligence](https://www.sc.sdu.edu.cn/) in Shandong University and a member of [MIMA Group](http://mima.sdu.edu.cn/), led by professor [Xin Luo](https://faculty.sdu.edu.cn/luoxin/zh_CN/index.htm).
+Currently I am a second year graduate student of [Department of Artificial Intelligence](https://www.sc.sdu.edu.cn/) in Shandong University and a member of [MIMA Group](http://mima.sdu.edu.cn/), led by [Xin Luo](https://faculty.sdu.edu.cn/luoxin/zh_CN/index.htm).

 ### Education